 Asters look great alongside other plants that flower at different times, so pollinators always have something to eat.

 For a stellar fall garden, plant asters alongside other fall-blooming flowers with yellows, oranges, and reds.
-As Stephanie Cohen writes for the Brooklyn Botanic Garden’s blog: “[Asters] primarily blue-violet flower tones work in cool, subtle contrast to the fiery fall landscape at large.”
+Stephanie Cohen from the Brooklyn Botanic Garden says: “[Asters] primarily blue-violet flower tones work in cool, subtle contrast to the fiery fall landscape at large.”
 Some ideas include:

 Other natives for the fall